tech-jollydev/jolly-arduino-platform/README.md

 **Installing (Windows, Linux and macOS)**

-Make sure your Arduino IDE version is 1.8.13 or greater.
+Make sure your Arduino IDE version is 1.8.13 or higher.

 To install the Jolly AVR platform in the Arduino IDE it is necessary to follow the following steps:
   - select the Preferences tab in the file menu